Using third party experts for confidential technical due diligence

 Published: August 2022

 In the development and pursuit of new technologies the medical and pharma industry makes good use of partnerships and acquisitions.
-In such a competitive and technology driven industry, due diligence reviews prior to completing such contracts require more than the standard finance, legal and corporate structure checks.
+With such a competitive and technology driven industry, due diligence reviews prior to completing such contracts require more than the standard finance, legal and corporate structure checks.

 Medical technology due diligence reviews require focused assessment in key areas including technological capability, clinical efficacy, intellectual property and regulatory alignment; but these activities often struggle to delve far beyond the cloak of confidentiality rightly held up by the holders of trade secrets and intellectual property.
 During negotiations parties with knowledge or know-how are understandably reluctant to share the secrets behind what they are bringing to the table before the deal is completed.